• States

 You will love the Circassian walnut paneling and Austrian crystal chandeliers.
 It is a very pretty setting for a romantic dinner in Chicago.

-From November through early January, the restaurant becomes magical with the 45-feet-tall Great Tree hanging from the ceiling and filling the room with cheerful light and colors.
+From November through early January, the restaurant becomes magical with the 45-foot-tall Great Tree hanging from the ceiling and filling the room with cheerful light and colors.

 Seating is by reservation only!
 Make sure to reserve your spot as soon as possible because it books up fast!